jr-duboc/notebooks/README.md

-# My notes on Everything
+# My notes on everything

 These are the notes I write about various things: